 - ship the product to another destination country

 - destroy the product.

-All treatments have to be done by an approved treatment provider at a transitional facility.
+All treatments have to be done at a transitional facility by an approved treatment provider.
 You are liable for any costs associated with non-compliance or contamination.

 Who to contact

-If you have questions about importing seed for sowing, email firstname.lastname@example.org
+If you have questions about importing nursery stock, email firstname.lastname@example.org.

 Has this been useful?
 Give us your feedback